 Yes, NRIs are allowed to invest in Indian Mutual funds, if they follow the FEMA regulations like- KYC compliance, opening NRE and NRO accounts, etc. Both lump-sum investment and SIP are allowed.
 (Also Read: All about SIP in mutual funds)

 However, if you are an NRI from the US or Canada, there are some restrictions and you cannot invest in all mutual fund investment schemes in India.
-Due to the FATCA restrictions, many mutual fund houses do not accept investments from the US and Canada-based NRIs.
+Due to the FATCA restrictions, many mutual fund houses do not accept investments from US and Canada-based NRIs.
 Also, the funds that allow, require additional details and paperwork.

 As per NRI investment in India rules, mutual fund investments can be done both on a repatriable and non-repatriable basis, depending upon your requirement.

 If you want to repatriate your money to a foreign country, you should invest in mutual funds in India through a repatriable account, i.e., NRE or FCNR account.